 Actively participating in his community is the way Denis likes to spend his time, “I’d prefer to live where people in the community are interacting with one another in a positive way.
 This promotes young people and others to perhaps do the same so that they can feel supported and have a sense of belonging in their community.
 It promotes a richer environment for us to live in and greater openness with and acceptance of others.”

-Denis would like to suggest to those who want to volunteer as a Mentor that, “put yourself in the shoes of the Littles on the waiting list who are often waiting years for a Big.
+Denis would like to suggest to those who want to volunteer as a Mentor to “put yourself in the shoes of the Littles on the waiting list who are often waiting years for a Big.
 You’ll be able to share stories of your life that can leave a lasting impression or stimulate thought.
 If you can’t commit to a bigger role, become involved in a small way, [with programs with less time commitment].
-After volunteering with Big Brothers Big Sisters, you’ll want to volunteer in other areas within your community.” – Dennis Big Brother
+After volunteering with Big Brothers Big Sisters, you’ll want to volunteer in other areas within your community.” – Denis, Big Brother